-I can honestly say, after 36 years as a smith and 25 of those years as a blade smith, I am still learning something all the time, but am definitely beginning to understand what ⇒Baron Humbert von Gikkingen said : “If a craftsman puts his whole heart into a creation, he gives it a soul.”
+I can honestly say, after 38 years as a smith, I am still learning something all the time, but am definitely beginning to understand what ⇒Baron Humbert von Gikkingen said : “If a craftsman puts his whole heart into a creation, he gives it a soul.”

 Photos at bottom